TonyBostonTB/openbsd/README.md

 # openbsd

-using OpenBSD 6.3-current and DWM as WM
+using OpenBSD 6.3-current and cwm